 Just don’t OVERLOAD the top with mix-ins.

 Bake the Chocolate Dump Cake for about 35-40 minutes at 350 degrees F. You’ll know it’s done when the milk and top appears just about “set”.
+BUT be careful to not overbake or it will get hard quick!
+You want the top to look not so jiggly but not hard so check on it on the earlier side.

 I liked this dump cake warm right out of the oven, but room temperature and cold is also good.